-We suggest having a primary care veterinary and a secondary option, in case your primary veterinary is not available.
 You should also understand and do research on the best emergency care options in your area.
 Sometimes the best emergency care options may be the closest university veterinary services as many of the veterinary colleges offer emergency care options.
 But most of all you want to be prepared.

 - Primary Care Veterinary – try to use a place where the same vet can see your dog each time so that vet gets to know your dog closely.